 Read more and download the application

-To apply for the Fellowship, students must: (1) submit a written application and (2) participate in a fifteen-minute interview with ORSL staff.
+To apply for the Fellowship, students must: (1) submit the attached application; and (2) participate in a fifteen minute interview.
 The Values and Vocations Fellowship application is divided into two parts.
-Part one is the student application and Part two is the faculty reference.
+Part one is the student application and part two is the faculty reference.
+Both the student application and faculty reference are due September 13, 2020.
+We will contact you to schedule an interview upon receiving your application.

 New Policy on Academic Accommodations for Reasons of Faith and Conscience